Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Dataset/update/update.md

         style="width: 50%; padding: 5px;"/>
     </div>

-3. Select the event `press` and drag the `Dataset.update` function to the event flow and fill in the parameter, for the `filter` and `data` param change it's type to a function / subflow and put `Conversion.toObject` inside it.
+3. Select the event `press` and drag the `Dataset.update` function to the event flow and fill in the parameter.
+For the `filter` and `data` parameters, change it's type to a function / subflow.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./update-step-3.png"
         style="width: 50%; padding: 5px;"/>
     </div>

-4. For the `filter` param change it's type to a function / subflow and put `Conversion.toObject` inside it then add `data` as object key, change it's type to a function / subflow and put `Conversion.toObject` inside it.
+4. For the `filter` parameter, change it's type to a function / subflow and drag `Conversion.toObject` to the subflow.
+Then add `data` as an object key and change it's type to a function / subflow.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./update-step-4.png"
         style="width: 50%; padding: 5px;"/>
     </div>

-5. Inside `data` subflow put `Conversion.toObject` inside it then add `field`, `operator`, `value` as object key with `name`, `like`, `n%` as it's value respectively.
+5. Drag the function `Conversion.toObject` to the new subflow.
+Then add `field`, `operator` and `value` as object keys with `name`, `like`, `n%` as their values respectively.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./update-step-5.png"
         style="width: 50%; padding: 5px;"/>
     </div>

-6. For the `data` param change it's type to a function / subflow and put `Conversion.toObject` inside it then add `title` as object key, with `new value` as it's value.
+6. For the `data` parameter, it's type to a function / subflow and drag `Conversion.toObject` to the subflow.
+Then add `title` as an object key, with `new value` as it's value.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./update-step-6.png"